Young Pioneer Tours

 Mauritania iron ore train does not have a fixed departure and can depart anywhere between from 6:00pm to 11:00pm from Choum.
 The train pulls up into Nouadhibou, (Mauritania second city) around 8:00am to 11:00am.

-YPT first Mauritania tour in 2023 was led by a female tour guide who received plenty of positive reviews!
-While choosing YPT group or independent tours, we have many females joining the tours.
-It’s perfectly safe, however, we advise to respect local customs and avoid wearing tight and revealing clothing.
+Yes, Mauritania is safe for female travellers.
+Our YPT team consists of female guides and we have taken many female tourists on our trips.
+However, we advise to respect local customs and avoid wearing tight and revealing clothing.
 Also wear a headscarf when visiting religious areas.

 The laws in Mauritania are based on Sharia.
 While YPT is an inclusive company and welcomes people from all genders, sexual orientation and identity, we must sadly warn you that homosexuality is illegal in Mauritania.